 Add To Favorites

 Kaleidoscopes, which are tools of visual perception, work this way: When multiple mirrors are positioned at angles near each other, rays of light are reflected back and forth between mirrors.
-Experiment with mirrors and Crayola Crayons to see this concept first-hand.
+Students experiment with mirrors and Crayola Crayons to see this concept first-hand.

 Fold the cardboard into three equal sections.
 Tape the mirrors in place, one in each section.
 Fold the panels, with the mirrors inside, into a triangular kaleidoscope box.
 Tape the seam closed.